-The paper investigates the appropriateness of LP-based reasoning to the terra incognita of machine ethics, a field that is now becoming a pressing concern and receiving wide attention.
-The paper shows a number of original inroads, exhibiting a proof of possibility to model morality viewpoints systematically (within the two morality themes) through moral examples taken off-the-shelf from the literature, from our larger collection.
-The experiments are realized in QUALM, demonstrating the interplay of LP abduction, updating, and counterfactuals, afforded by the-state-of-the-art tabling mechanisms of XSB Prolog.
-The application also takes into account other LP-based reasoning features from existing systems, e.g., to deal with preference handling and probabilistic reasoning, which complement QUALM's very own features.
+The chapter investigates the appropriateness of Logic Programming-based reasoning to the terra incognita of machine ethics, a field that is now becoming a pressing concern and receiving wide attention.
+The chapter discusses a number of original inroads, exhibiting a proof of possibility to model morality viewpoints systematically (within the two morality themes) through moral examples taken off-the-shelf from the literature, from our larger collection.
+The experiments are realized in QUALM, demonstrating the interplay of Logic Programming abduction, updating, and counterfactuals, afforded by the-state-of-the-art tabling mechanisms of XSB Prolog.
+The application also takes into account other Logic Programmingbased reasoning features from existing systems, e.g., to deal with preference handling and probabilistic reasoning, which complement QUALM's very own features.

-Given the broad dimension of the topic, the contributions in the paper touch solely on a dearth of morality issues.
-Nevertheless, it prepares and opens the way for additional research towards employing various features in LP-based reasoning to machine ethics.
+Given the broad dimension of the topic, the contributions in our work touch solely on a dearth of morality issues.
+Nevertheless, it prepares and opens the way for additional research towards employing various features in Logic Programming-based reasoning to machine ethics.
+Several topics can be further explored in the future, as summarized below.